-A joint media statement has been prepared by Council and the Inspectorate and the various documents will be available on the Council's website.
+A media statement has been prepared by Council, and the various documents will be available on the Council's website.

 The exercise of the Governance Examination was of great benefit to senior staff in particular and the advice provided by the Inspectorate staff will assist in providing direction within the various governance functions of the Council.